“Matchmaker, matchmaker make me a match, find me a find, catch me a catch…”

 The first tip is about seeing things separately.
 This tip is about seeing individual things paired with other pieces.
 It’s not always easy to imagine a piece of art in a different frame.
 One of my favorite methods in training my eye is to use Pinterest to collect loads of pictures of art that I like.
 Then I study how those pieces are commonly framed and what looks good to me.
 Below is an example of a cross stitch rose in a very 1980’s style frame.
 Re-framing is in a vintage frame with green and gilded touches looks so much better!

 Another great way to develop your eye is to study the art in your favorite design books.
-I’ll include links to some of my favorite design books below for great art inspiration.

 Tip #3 You can change the size of your art

 Sometimes you need to minimize a piece of art.
-Other times you’ll want to expand, or emphasize a piece.
-I wanted to to simplify the sketch of the Scottie dog above.
+Other times you’ll want to expand or emphasize a piece.
+I wanted to simplify the sketch of the Scottie dog above.
 Originally this piece was much larger, but by trimming off the excess to fit the sketch into this simple vintage frame.
 This technique can work well for sketches, prints, watercolors, or pictures that have wide margins.

-If you are wanting to expand a piece of art you can simply add a wide mat, or thicker frame.
+If you are wanting to expand a piece of art you can simply add a wide mat or thicker frame.

 Tip #4 You can change a frame’s color

 Sometimes the only thing wrong with a frame is its color.
 Fortunately this is not difficult to fix.
 A little spray paint for a custom color, or rub-n-buff for a gilded touch can transform the look of a frame to perfectly fit your style.
 This is a simple, inexpensive DIY project.